IvanPerez9/IvanPerez9.github.io/README.md

 ## 🎨 Features

-- Multi-Page Layout
+- Multi-Page Layout (Support i18n)
 - Styled with Bootstrap and Css with easy to customize
-- Dark and Light mode
+- Support dark and light theme
 - Responsive look

 | Colors      |  Hex                                                                       |